 Reporting Symptoms and Back to Work

 Acting on the presence of even very mild symptoms of COVID-19 is critical to avoid the spread.
-If you are experiencing COVID-19 symptoms, including fever (37.8 or higher) and/or cough, runny/stuffy nose, sore throat, please get tested.
-Do NOT come into work if you have even very mild symptoms.
+If you are experiencing COVID-19 symptoms, do NOT come into work if you have even very mild symptoms.

 If you are experiencing symptoms: